CME Glossary of Terms

 commercial interest - an entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
 Hospitals and other providers of clinical service directly to patients are not considered to be commercial interests.

 commercial support - monetary or in-kind contributions given by a commercial interest that are used to pay all or part of the costs of a CME activity.
-(Exclusions: Hospitals and other providers of clinical service directly to patients are not considered commercial interests, and advertising income and exhibiting income are not considered commercial support.)
+(Exclusions: Money given from organizations that do not meet the defintion of a commercial interest is not considered commercial support, and advertising income and exhibiting income are also not considered commercial support.)
 The requirements for receiving and managing commercial support are explained in the Commercial Support section of the CME Credit Application.

 conference - a single, live CME activity.